 Chiang Mai Temple Tours

-One of the best ways to see as many Chiang Mai temples as possible in one day without getting lost a million times is jumping on a temple tour.
-There are several different temple tours in Chiang Mai from all day, half day, private, etc. Here are a few tours we recommend:
+One of the best ways to see as many Chiang Mai temples as possible in one day without getting lost a million times is by jumping on a temple tour.
+There are several different temple tours in Chiang Mai from all day, half-day, private, etc. Here are a few tours we recommend:

 Recommended Chiang Mai Hotels

 If you’re wanting to visit a bunch of temples every day we suggest staying in the Old City.
 99 Heritage Hotel has been a favorite among our friends visiting from the states.

 - The Dhara Dhevi Hotel Chiang Mai| Booking.com